-Faculty: Leanne Avery, Carolyn Chryst, Gwen Frank, Penina Kamina, Cynthia Lassonde Chair, Anita Levine, Zanna McKay
+Faculty: Leanne Avery, Carolyn Chryst, Nancy Currier, Gwen Frank, Penina Kamina, Cynthia Lassonde Chair, Anita Levine, Zanna McKay, Sasha Ramlal, Barbara Vokatis

 Program purposes and outcomes: Graduates of these programs have met the educational requirements to receive professional teaching certification in New York State.
-The Graduate Literacy Education Programs build upon initial skills and knowledge and further develop educational professional coaches and leaders who are committed to academic and professional excellence, the best research-based teaching practices, and empowerment, respecting diversity and social justice.
+The Graduate Literacy Education Programs build upon initial skills and knowledge and further develop professional literacy coaches and leaders who are committed to academic and professional excellence, the best research-based teaching practices, and empowerment, respecting diversity and social justice.
 The faculty are firmly committed to the philosophy that reading is comprehension, and that reading comprehension is a dynamic transactive process of constructing meaning as the reader brings prior knowledge to the text within the context of the reading situation.
-The six IRA (2010) Standards are:
+The programs are aligned to six IRA (2010) Standards.